-This week Bosco Santimano, founder and executive director of social enterprise You Can Cook, shares his thoughts on renewable energy.
+This week Bosco Santimano, founder and executive director of social enterprise You Can Cook, shares his thoughts on food poverty.

 *Originally written & published in the Peeblesshire News.